 De Berry is a very small town located in the state of Texas.
 With a population of 4,295 people and just one neighborhood, De Berry is the 430th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, De Berry is generally considered to be a blue-collar town.
-36.06% of the De Berry workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+De Berry is a blue-collar town, with 36.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, De Berry is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in De Berry who work in office and administrative support (15.45%), teaching (11.20%), and sales jobs (10.84%).

 In De Berry, however, the average commute to work is quite long.
 On average, people spend 34.12 minutes each day getting to work, which is significantly higher than the national average.